 All You Need to Know About Hydro Jet Drain Cleaning

-Your plumber will often recommend hydro jet cleaning for your blocked drains.
-What is hydro jetting though?
-And how effective is it?
+Your plumber will often recommend hydro jet cleaning if you’re experiencing blocked drains in and around your home.
+What is hydro jet cleaning though?
+And how effective is it at clearing clogged drains and sewer lines?
+Let’s explore the process further.

 What is Hydro Jetting?

-Only a fully licensed and qualified plumber can use a hydro jet.
-It consists of a high-pressure hose with a specialised nozzle at one end.
-The hose is connected to a machine that pressurises the water to 5000 psi.
-Grease, mineral and organic build-up, and other debris from your pipes is cleared as a result of the high-pressure water.
-A hydro jet machine can reach a blockage as far as 100 metres away!
+Only a fully licensed and qualified plumber can use a hydro jet, which consists of a very high-pressure water hose with a specialised nozzle at one end.
+This hose connects to a machine that pressurises the water to 5000 psi.
+The high-pressure water clears grease, mineral and organic build-up, dirt, and other debris from pipes.
+Additionally, a hydro jet machine can tackle sewer line blockages up to 100 metres away!

-Plumbers often use CCTV drain cameras prior to hydro jetting to inspect your blocked drain.
-A CCTV drain inspection will allow your plumber to assess the problem and suggest whether or not hydro jetting is the solution to your blocked drain.
-In addition, it will also allow them to identify the cause of your blocked drain and help you prevent it from happening again.
+To properly inspect your drain before commencing hydro jetting services, plumbers will often use a CCTV drain camera.
+It allows your plumber to assess the problem and suggest whether or not sewer jetting is the best solution to your blocked drain pipe problem.
+In addition, it will also allow them to identify the cause of your blocked drain pipe or sewer line and help you prevent it from happening again.

-Hydro jet drain cleaning is usually reserved for more stubborn and hard to reach blockages.
-For less severe blockages, however, your plumber might opt for a manual extraction or an electric drain cleaner for pipes that won’t withstand the hydro jet’s high-pressure water.
+Plumbers usually reserve hydro jet drain cleaning for more stubborn and hard-to-reach blockages.
+For less severe blockages, however, they might opt for other methods.
+These might include a manual extraction or an electric drain cleaner for pipes – including blocked toilets – that won’t withstand the hydro jet’s high-pressure water.

-Did you know that you can cut through metal with high-pressure water?
-If an untrained or amateur plumber uses a hydro jet on your pipes, they could potentially cut through your pipes.
-Fully licensed plumbers, like those found at Metropolitan Plumbing, are trained to select a hydro jet nozzle that will be safe for your pipes.
-When you use a professional plumber, the risk of cutting through your pipes is very low.
+Did you know highly pressurised water can cut through metal?
+An untrained or amateur plumber using a hydro jet’s pressure could potentially slice through your pipes.
+At Metropolitan Plumbing, fully licensed plumbers receive training to choose a hydro jet nozzle safe for your pipes.
+Using a professional plumber significantly reduces the risk of accidentally cutting through your pipes.

-Chemical drain cleaners could actually do more damage to your pipes than a hydro jet drain cleaner!
+In contrast, chemical drain cleaners can actually cause more damage to your pipes and drains than a hydro jet drain cleaner!

 How Often Should You Hydro Jet?

-Regular pipe maintenance will help prevent blocked drains.
-Hydro jet drain cleaning is an effective method for this preventative plumbing maintenance on your pipes.
-Residential homes should only need hydro jetting every few years to prevent build-ups from occurring.
-If you have an older home with stainless steel or galvanised pipes, however, your pipes require more frequent cleaning.
-These pipes are more susceptible to mineral build-up, thus may be more prone to blockages.
+Regular pipe maintenance prevents blocked drains, and hydro jet drain cleaning serves as an effective method for this preventative plumbing maintenance.
+Residential homes typically require hydro jetting every few years to prevent further debris build-ups.
+However, older homes with stainless steel or galvanised pipes need more frequent cleaning due to their higher susceptibility to mineral build-up and consequent blockages.

 Does Hydro Jetting Work on Roots?

-For more information about using a hydro jet on your drain, contact Metropolitan Plumbing.
+For more information about using a hydro jet on your drain line, contact Metropolitan Plumbing.